|Basis for the cluster||Hadoop||Peer-to-peer|

-Cell is a smallest unit of hbase table which stores the data in the form of tuple.
+The cell is the smallest unit of HBase table which stores the data in the form of a tuple.

 Compaction is a process which is used to merge the Hfiles into the one file and after the merging file is created and then old file is deleted.

 HColumnDescriptor stores the information about a column family like compression settings , Number of versions etc.

 It is a MasterServer which is responsible for monitoring all regionserver instances in a cluster.

 There are two types of Compaction i.e. Minor Compaction and Major Compaction.